 The eHealth and quality administrator also has responsibility for coordinating health IT and HIE activities across the Wisconsin Department of Health Services (DHS), with federal, other state agencies, local government agencies, and private sector organizations to achieve statewide adoption and impactful use of EHR technology and HIE in Wisconsin.
 The eHealth Program currently sits in the DHS Division of Medicaid Services (DMS).

-The eHealth and quality administrator oversees the administration of the Medicaid EHR Incentive Program and coordinates the leveraging of the state’s purchasing power and policy levers.
+The eHealth and quality administrator oversees the administration of the Wisconsin Medicaid Promoting Interoperability Program (formerly known as the EHR Incentive Program) and coordinates the leveraging of the state’s purchasing power and policy levers.
 An example includes establishing requirements for entities reimbursed, licensed, and/or regulated by the state to participate in e-prescribing, electronics labs results delivery, or electronically sharing care summaries across transitions of care.

 What is the eHealth Program?